JM-Lemmi/numberplate-db-backend/Readme.md

 - GET stats/cities/:id
 - GET stats/countries/:id

-I also want an endpoint that can compress an image.
+- POST compress I also want an endpoint that can compress an image.
 There is probably already a utility that implements this.
 Just to save some storage from the images.

+- GET country/:id/font gets the ttf file for the font of the country.
+Some will be shared, but not all
+- GET font/:id

 #### garbage collection

 orphaned images are deleted after a certain amount of time.

+## Unsorted Thoughts

+Alles vor den Siegeln wird als "city" gehandhabt.
+Dh BWL4 ist eine Stadt, BWL1 ist eine andere Stadt.